 Additionally, printed messages are static and tough to turn around based on real-time info.
 The world is changing faster than ever, and you don’t want to end up with an ad running for months that isn’t going to represent your business that long.

 Digital provides speed to market and is easy to pivot.
 Another benefit is that digital offers the possibility to do specific targeting, like geofencing.

-You can also measure results such as clicks, costs, views and in-store traffic (if applicable).
+You can also measure results such as clicks, costs, views, and in-store traffic (if applicable).
 While social networks see an increase in usage of their networks, advertising is being curbed by the virus.
-This is likely due to advertisers making fewer bids and cutting budgets, which can lead to increased ROI for the ones that do advertise online.
+This is likely due to advertisers making fewer bids and cutting budgets, which can lead to increased ROI for the ones that advertise online.

 Things are changing so fast, being able to turn off ads, switch out messaging, and targeting capabilities make digital flexible.
-Therefore, re-allocating some of your marketing budgets to social media marketing, digital ads, SEO and content creation could be a smart move for your local business in the long run.
+Therefore, re-allocating some of your marketing budgets to social media marketing, digital ads, SEO, and content creation could be a smart move for your local business in the long run.

 Building a stronger local future

-If COVID-19 has paused your business and you find yourself with much more time on your hands than usual, consider using it to come out of this period of crisis stronger:
+If COVID-19 has paused your business and you find yourself with much more time on your hands than usual, consider using it to come out of this period of the crisis stronger:

 Reexamine business processes, try new things and think creatively about how to move forward.

 Brush up your knowledge; many education platforms are offering free access to their courses.